 Additionally AMWIK focuses on building the capacity of journalists to understand women’s issues, how the issues affect women and to positively package and widely disseminate information on women in a way that enables communities make informed choices and change negative attitudes towards women.

-AMWIK is able to carry out its objectives through harnessing the skills and competencies of its 300 plus members and further maintaining favorable relations with both electronic and print media.
-AMWIK further embraces networking with other organizations to foster collaboration around issues of media strengthening, gender and governance, peace and human rights, gender based violence, HIVD/AIDS, Sexual reproductive health, online violence against women among others.
+AMWIK is able to carry out its objectives through harnessing the skills and competencies of its members and further maintaining favorable relations with both electronic and print media.
+AMWIK further embraces networking with other organizations to foster collaboration around issues of media strengthening, gender and governance, peace and human rights, gender based violence, sexual harassment, HIVD/AIDS, Sexual reproductive health, online violence against women among others.